-The 2018 revisions to the Global Industry Classification Standard (GICS[®]) structure will result in the current Telecommunication Services Sector being renamed as the Communication Services Sector and will include certain companies that are currently classified in the Information Technology and Consumer Discretionary Sectors.
-A summary of the 2018 GICS Structure Changes is available in Appendix VI.
+As a result of the 2018 revisions to the Global Industry Classification Standard (GICS®) structure, the Telecommunication Services Sector was renamed as the Communication Services Sector and included certain companies that were previously classified in the Information Technology and Consumer Discretionary Sectors.
+Details on the new GICS structure is available in Appendix VI.

-The changes will be reflected in GICS Direct as of the close of September 28, 2018 and will be implemented in the MSCI Equity Indexes as of the close of November 30, 2018, coinciding with the November 2018 Semi-Annual Index Review.
+The changes were reflected in GICS Direct as of the close of September 28, 2018 and will be implemented in the MSCI Equity Indexes as of the close of November 30, 2018, coinciding with the November 2018 Semi-Annual Index Review.